rileylemm/youtube_transcript_analyzer/README.md

 - Run additional analyses on any video
 - Track analysis history with timestamps
 - View results from different models side by side
+- Chat with AI about video content:
+  - Ask questions about specific parts of the video
+  - Reference timestamps and analyses
+  - Manage conversation history
+  - Delete or manage messages as needed

 ## Project Structure